Ten Things I Like About... Podcast

 Episodes

-For my hearing impaired listeners, a complete transcript of this podcast follows the show notes on Podbean.
+For my hearing impaired listeners, a complete transcript of this podcast follows the show notes on Podbean

 Show Notes:

-Original music written and performed by Katherine Camp
+Music written and performed by Katherine Camp

 Transcript